tangkong/hutch-python/docs/source/yaml_files.rst

 exclude_devices
 ------------
-The ``exclude_devices`` key is optional.
-This is a list of strings containing names of upstream devices that should not be loaded.
-It helps speed up loading times and reduces unnecessary information shown in the console.
-The list can be created as a multi-line array of strings or all on one line using the following formats.
+The ``exclude_devices`` key is optional. ``exclude_devices`` expects a list of strings containing names of upstream devices that should not be loaded.
+It reduces the amount of unnecessary information shown in the console at load time.
+The list can be created as a multi-line array of strings or all on one line using the following formats:

 .. code-block:: YAML